-The Householder trial highlights the fact that Ohio desperately needs transparency and disclosure laws that will pull back the curtain on the dark money that is corrupting our government and robbing Ohioans blind.
+The Householder guilty verdict highlights the fact that Ohio desperately needs transparency and disclosure laws that will pull back the curtain on the dark money that is corrupting our government and robbing Ohioans blind.
 When we don’t change laws, the same kind of scandal is certain to happen again.
 Note the headline from January, 2023: Ohio declares natural gas ‘green energy’…records show dark money involvement.
 Enough is enough.
 It’s time to act!

 This trial also matters because parts of the corrupt HB 6 are still on the books, and Ohioans are still paying to bail out corporate mistakes and poor planning.
 We need new, forward-looking, pro-voter, and pro-consumer legislation to drag ourselves out of this mess and look to the future.

 HOW CAN WE STOP THIS FROM HAPPENING AGAIN?

 Corruption thrives in the dark.
 We need sunshine and transparency!
 That means enacting laws that let us see who is paying for what, and help us discover what groups are suggesting, writing, and promoting which pieces of legislation.
 Here are two specific changes we need in Ohio law: